West Dry Creek Road Wine Trail

 Lambert Bridge Winery

 Lambert Bridge is about four miles along West Dry Creek Road from the Madrona Manor Inn.
 It’s on the left side of the road in a quiet and very peaceful setting.
-Lambert Bridge is a great place for your picnic lunch or to just sit for a while and take in the serenity of this spot.
+Lambert Bridge is a perfect place for your picnic lunch or to just sit for a while and take in the serenity of this spot.
 The gardens, surrounding vineyards, and quiet country road make this a must stop.
 It is especially attractive in the fall when you can see the various colors displayed by the surrounding vineyards and trees.
 This is a favorite picnic spot for many wine country travelers to the Dry Creek Valley.
 The Lambert Bridge wines are on the expensive side so be prepared to shell out some big bucks for the wines.
 Sauvignon Blanc is $35.
 That’s more than any other winery along this stretch.

 Tasting room open daily from 10:30 to 4:30 pm.,